Asian Academy for Sports and Fitness Professionals

 The Asian Academy for Sports and Fitness Professionals (AASFP) is a fitness instructors certification body founded in Hong Kong in 1992.
 The academy provides professional education and training programs in Asia.

 Certification Programs

-AASFP runs a variety of fitness programs which include instructor certification courses in personal fitness training, aerobic & group fitness, yoga, pilates, fit-ball, children's fitness, aquatic fitness, distance running and Muay Thai.
+AASFP runs a variety of fitness programs which include instructor certification courses in personal fitness training, aerobic and group fitness, yoga, pilates, fit-ball, children's fitness, aquatic fitness, distance running and Muay Thai.
 AASFP also conducts a number of professional certification courses in such fields as sports massage, sports injury management and nutrition and weight management.
 Since its establishment, AASFP has conducted programs in China, Hong Kong, Malaysia, Thailand, Singapore and Taiwan.
-Research of Hong Kong Fitness Guide 2018 (www.fitnessguide.hk) stated that, 60% of certified personal trainers are certified by AASFP in Hong Kong.
+Research of Hong Kong Fitness Guide 2018 (www.fitnessguide.hk) stated that 60% of certified personal trainers are certified by AASFP in Hong Kong.

 Development in China

 In 2001, AASFP became the first fitness academy to enter China, introducing the concept of “Fitness” to a relatively new but rapidly developing Chinese fitness industry.
 AASFP worked closely with the China Sports Authorities to set recognized standards for the fitness industry and has conducted fitness education programs in 28 Chinese cities including Beijing, Shanghai, Guangzhou, Nanjing and Xian.

 In 2005, AASFP conducted the first major survey of the Chinese fitness industry - creating a statistics report that provided data on the development of fitness clubs all around China.
 2005 also marked AASFP's establishment of the first fully equipped fitness academy in Beijing, China - providing a training facility for AASFP students, graduates and national team coaches.